 Yellow Ribbon program

-The NYMC School of Health Sciences and Practice and the NYMC Graduate School of Basic Medical Sciences participate in the Yellow Ribbon program, an extension of the Post-9/11 GI Bill that enables active-duty military personnel, veterans and uniform services employees to attend NYMC at little or no cost.
-Through Yellow Ribbon, the VA and degree-granting institutions such as NYMC can allocate funds to cover any tuition balance not addressed by the standard Post-9/11 GI Bill benefit.
+The NYMC School of Health Sciences and Practice and the NYMC Graduate School of Biomedical Sciences participate in the Yellow Ribbon Program, an extension of the Post-9/11 GI Bill® that enables active-duty military personnel, veterans, and uniform services employees to attend NYMC at little or no cost.
+Through Yellow Ribbon, the VA and degree-granting institutions such as NYMC can allocate funds to cover any tuition balance not addressed by the standard Post-9/11 GI Bill® benefit.

 To be eligible, applicants must have served at least three years of active duty beginning on or after September 11, 2001.
-For more information, view the Student Application Policy/Procedures for the Yellow Ribbon Program.
+For more information, view the respective Student Application Policy/Procedures for the Yellow Ribbon Program.

 Voluntary Education Institutional Compliance Program

-New York Medical College does not provide commission, bonus or other incentive payment based directly or indirectly on service member enrollments and does not participate in high-pressure recruitment tactics.
+New York Medical College does not provide commission, bonus, or other incentive payment based directly or indirectly on service member enrollments and does not participate in high-pressure recruitment tactics.
 New York Medical College’s policy for working with deployment and other military deferments is a simple process of informing the program advisor assigned to each student.
-Accomodations are made and the students may drop classes with no penalties.
+Accommodations are made and the students may drop classes with no penalties.